 Although a self-taught artist Eileen earned an Associates Degree in Arts from Baltimore City Community College, crediting the college with exposing her to the various mixed- media that she used in her paintings and sculpturing.
 In the 1980s Eileen worked for a company where she learned the technique of covering commercial life-sized fiberglass animals with upholstery fabric, to emulate animal skins.
 Not knowing then, this meticulous technique of covering objects with fabric, along with her background in painting and sculpturing would be combined in her work today producing unique artwork.

 Eileen’s work has been exhibited in galleries, public spaces and art venues located in

 “How amazing it feels and a blessing to exhibit my work”, Eileen states.
-She explains that as a breast cancer survivor since 2009, having gone through chemotherapy and radiation; every opportunity that she can exhibit her work, encourage others is truly a blessing and is not just a business venture but connecting with people and that is priceless.
+She explains that as a breast cancer survivor since 2009, having gone through chemotherapy and radiation, even though it has been over 10 years, cancer free, it is still close to her heart and real.
+So, every opportunity that she can exhibit her work, encourage others is truly a blessing and is not just a business venture but connecting with people and that is priceless.
 Her love of art, keeps her passion to create art that evokes conversation, stimulates the imagination and engages one to feel something, alive.